A polynomial regularity lemma for semi-algebraic hypergraphs and its applications in geometry and property testing: Introduction

-The goal of property testing is to quickly distinguish between objects that satisfy a property from objects that are far from satisfying that property.
+{\bf Algorithmic applications: Property testing.} The goal of property testing is to quickly distinguish between objects that satisfy a certain property and objects that are far from satisfying that property.
 This is an active area of computer science which was initiated by Rubinfeld and Sudan \cite{RuSu}.
 Subsequently, Goldreich, Goldwasser, and Ron \cite{GGR} started the investigation of property testers for combinatorial objects.

 Graph property testing, in particular, has attracted a great deal of attention.
 A {\em property} $\mathcal{P}$ is a family of graphs closed under isomorphism.
 A graph $G$ with $n$ vertices is {\em $\epsilon$-far} from satisfying $\mathcal{P}$ if one must change the adjacency relation of at least an $\epsilon$ fraction of all pairs of vertices in order to turn $G$ into a graph satisfying $\mathcal{P}$.